apps-for-linux/apps-for-linux.github.io/src/content/blog/vesktop.md

 ---
 title: "Vesktop"
+description: |
-summary: "Vesktop is a custom Discord App aiming to give you better performance and improve linux support"
+ "Vesktop is a custom Discord App aiming to give you better performance and improve linux support"
 date: 2025-02-06T07:49:00Z
 categories: ["Network"]
 authors: